 - Risk management.
-Financial services companies use Hadoop clusters to develop more accurate risk analysis models for use internally and by their customers.
-They also build investment models and develop trading algorithms in Hadoop-based big data systems.
+As part of their risk management strategies, financial services companies use Hadoop clusters to develop more accurate risk analysis models for use internally and by their customers.
+They've also built investment models and developed trading algorithms in Hadoop-based big data systems.

 - Operational intelligence.
-For example, Hadoop can help telecommunications companies better understand switching performance and network and frequency utilization for capacity planning and management.
-By analyzing how mobile services are consumed and the available bandwidth in geographic regions, telcos can also determine the best places to locate new cell towers and respond more quickly to network problems.
+For example, Hadoop can help telecommunications companies better understand the performance of switching systems and network utilization for capacity planning and management.
+By analyzing how mobile services are used and the available bandwidth in geographic regions, telcos can also determine the best places to locate new cell towers and respond more quickly to network problems.

 - Supply chain management.
 Manufacturers, retailers and trucking companies use Hadoop systems to track the movement of goods and vehicles so they can determine the costs of various transportation options.
 In addition, they can analyze large amounts of historical, time-stamped location data to map out potential delays and optimize delivery routes.

-The technology has been deployed for many other uses, as well.
-For example, insurers use Hadoop for applications such as analyzing policy pricing and managing safe driver discount programs.
+Hadoop has been deployed for many other uses, too.
+For example, insurers use the technology for applications such as analyzing policy pricing and managing safe driver discount programs.
 Also, healthcare organizations look for ways to improve treatments and patient outcomes with Hadoop's aid.

 Big data tools associated with Hadoop

 The ecosystem that has been built up around Hadoop includes a range of other open source technologies that can complement and extend its basic capabilities.
 The following are some notable Apache big data tools that are related to Hadoop:

 - Ambari, software that systems administrators can use to provision, manage and monitor Hadoop clusters.

 - Atlas, a set of metadata management and data governance services for use in Hadoop systems.